-Good choices for a moisture resistant wood piece in your bathroom, would be finding reclaimed teak and old-growth cypress, but non the less, which ever type of wood you choose, you absolutely need to go through our brilliant list of ideas and ‘tick offs’ for a perfectly created reclaimed wood bathroom.
+Good choices for a moisture resistant wood piece in your bathroom would be finding reclaimed teak and old-growth cypress, but no the less, whichever type of wood you choose, you absolutely need to go through our brilliant list of ideas and ‘tick offs’ for a perfectly created reclaimed wood bathroom.

 Chat with your building contractor about the realities of keeping the wood protected!

 So, whether you’re deciding to treat the wood or not, you definitely need to take measures to protect it from direct contact with water, because no matter what, if water is going to sit on the wood, no matter for how long, it’s eventually going to find its way into it, and that’s not a good thing!

 You should definitely discuss an option on sealing any reclaimed wood that you’ll be using in your bathroom or around your bathtub, and preferably with an oil-based polyurethane!
 Anything that you use on your reclaimed wood will eventually be infiltrated and start breaking down, however, choosing wood a very high rot resistance will help you preserve your reclaimed wood for much longer.